 A new era was born in New Jersey in 2015.
 Lou Lamoriello, the general manager of the Devils since 1987, who ruled over the New Jersey empire with an iron fist, left to take a similar position with the Toronto Maple Leafs.

-In came Ray Shero, the former GM of the Pittsburgh Penguins, who featured a high-end skill system in Pittsburgh and while the Devils aren’t about to open up and play run and gun hockey, they are more of a puck pursuit team than the old Devils who sat back and patiently waited to pounce on opposition errors.
+In came Ray Shero, the former GM of the Pittsburgh Penguins, who featured a high-end skill system in Pittsburgh and while the Devils aren’t about to open up and play run and gun hockey, they are more of a puck pursuit team than the old Devils, who sat back and patiently waited to pounce on opposition errors.

 There’s still a high level of defensive accountability in the way the Devils play the game, but now New Jersey seeks to create scoring chances via puck pressure.
 They play a much more aggressive game than the Devils of old.

+They still don’t give up much, but the Devils also don’t score all that often.
 What does this mean to you if betting on New Jersey Devils games is in your plan?
 Well, for starters, always bet the under.